Yay Bingo (UK) brings you a feast for the eyes, thanks to its bright colours and vibrant interface.

 The site has been built for the novice user.
 No cluttered navigation, no overwhelming promotions and no unnecessary bells and whistles.
 A clear and simple left side menu, account page and deposit button covers you.

 One of the sticking points was that the mobile version of the site outperformed its desktop counterpart ten to none.
 There are plenty of desktop related issues that need addressing.

 Owned and operated by 888 Holdings, you can sign up knowing you are in safe hands, both in terms of security and entertainment.
 And thus, as a Dragonfish site, you can expect a welcome offer with no wagering requirements and plenty of promotions, including bingo tickets and spins.

 Although they are mostly about online bingo, you can still find a good collection of online slot games.
-In fact, there are circa 500 online slot games for you try out, including games from leading software game developers Net Entertainment, Thunderkick and Eyecon.
+In fact, there are more than 500 online slot games for you try out, including games from leading software game developers Net Entertainment, Thunderkick and Eyecon.

 Yay Bingo takes the player safety seriously and have a strict responsible gambling policy in place.
 All these measures are in place to help you stay in control of your personal data and spending.

 Yay Bingo is licensed and regulated by both the UK Gambling Commission and the Gibraltar Gambling Commission.
 This means that they adhere to strict regulations to ensure fairness and impartiality.